-2.4.1.2 Openness and flexibility
+2.4.1.2 Openness and flexibility/evolution of the Consortium

 The HBP will be structured to facilitate integration of new ideas and Partners, both in the Core Project and in Partnering Projects (PPs).
 Organisations based in countries other than European Union Member States and H2020 Associated Countries may participate in the HBP (see 2.4.1.2.3).